 I made this sugar cookie fruit pizza with rows of blueberries and strawberries intended to mimic some kind of cool, vintage Americana quilt and I’m kind of thinking I hit the nail on the head with this one.

-Ok, admittedly I’m kind of a sucker for a well done red, white and blue 4th of July dessert.
-Does it get any more patriotic than that?
-I’m saying no!
+Like I said, I’m kind of a sucker for a well done red, white and blue 4th of July dessert.
+And does it get any more patriotic than this sugar cookie pizza?!

 The topping is a whipped cream and cream cheese combo spread over top of a sugar cookie base.
 A sugar cookie base that I made from a mix, because simple is as simple does and I wanted this one to be especially easy.